DejanJoksimovic/jsScript/README.md

 ## Design Patterns
 Is a general repeatable solution to a commonly occurring problem in software design.
     * SINGLETON A class of which only a single instance can exist.
+    * OBSERVER An object called subject maintains the list of dependents, called observers and notifies them automatically of any state changes.
+    * FACADE is trying to hide underlying complexity, allowing you to work with api.
     * FACTORY METHOD Creates an instance of several derived classes.
     * PROTOTYPE A fully initialized instance to be copied or cloned.
     * DECORATOR Add responsibilities to objects dynamically.